Who Made the Potatoe Salad?

 Who Made the Potatoe Salad? is a 2006 romantic comedy film directed by Damon Daniels and starring Jaleel White and Jennia Frederique.

 Premise

-Michael, A San Diego policeman, travels to Los Angeles for Thanksgiving with his fiancée, Ashley (played by Jennia Fredrique), to meet her dysfunctional family and announce their engagement.
-While there Michael is subjected to ridicule by his fiancés father and brother for being a cop.
-Michael learns that his soon to be new father in law was a member of the black panther party and went to prison for attempted murder of a police officer but maintains it was self defense so he hates cops.
+Michael, a San Diego policeman, travels to Los Angeles for Thanksgiving with his fiancée, Ashley (played by Jennia Fredrique), to meet her dysfunctional family and announce their engagement.
+While there Michael is subjected to ridicule by his fiancée's father and brother for being a cop.
+Michael learns that his soon to be new father in law was a member of the Black Panther Party and went to prison for attempted murder of a police officer but maintains it was self defense so he hates cops.